mandric/extension-testing-example/Readme.md

 # extension-testing-example

-Browser extension example using Parcel, Mocha, Sinon-Chrome and Chrome API.
+Browser extension example using ES Modules and browser testing with Mocha, Chai and Sinon.
+Specifically testing in the browser to exercise the browser APIs available to extensions.

-Hoping to make it work with Firefox then Safari next.
+Test browser APIs directly where possible and mock with Sinon otherwise.
+Sinon-chrome is available to mock chrome but ideally it would mock Firefox too. webextension-polyfill is used to standardize the `browser` API but have not tried mocking that yet.

+Aiming for this to work in at least Chrome, Firefox and Safari.

 # Build